 THIS DATE IN HISTORY: Sept.
 11

-1969: The NHL announces that it will expand by two teams for the 1970-71 season.
+1969: The NHL announces that it will expand from 12 to 14 teams for the 1970-71 season.

 1993: The New York Rangers defeat the Toronto Maple Leafs 5-3 in the first of two preseason games played at Wembley Arena in London.
 The Rangers also win the second game and are awarded the French's Mustard Cup.
-Nine months later, they would hoist the Stanley Cup for the first time since 1940.
+Nine months later, they hoist the Stanley Cup for the first time since 1940.

 1999: The Atlanta Thrashers defeat the Nashville Predators 3-1 in the new team's first preseason game.